 Personnel Committee

 A standing Personnel Committee assists the Board in its oversight of the congregation’s personnel matters.
 This includes ensuring that the FUS Personnel Manual is adequate and that all FUS staff are operating consistently with all Board policies related to personnel matters.
-Membership of this committee shall be 4 – 7 people with at least one Board member and the Executive Director and Senior Minister serving as members.
+Membership of this committee shall be 4 – 7 people with at least one Board member and the Executive Director and one Co-Senior Minister serving as members.

 Review the most current version of our human resources manual.